 This easy DIY is going to show you how to create fancy pumpkins!

-I just finished a fabulous DIY project creating fancy pumpkins with clay moulds!
+I just finished a fabulous DIY project creating fancy pumpkins with clay molds!

 And I love that you can create so many different looks.

-I’ve had the paper clay molds and paper clay in my stash for awhile because I’ve used it to make furniture moulding before, but the supplies are easy to find at your local craft store, and I will also give you links to all the supplies.
+I’ve had the paper clay molds and clay in my stash for awhile because I’ve used it to make furniture molding before, but the supplies are easy to find at your local craft store, and I will also give you links to all the supplies.

 Here’s a list of what you will need to make your own fancy pumpkins:

 (May include affiliate links)

 - Decor Molds

 - Paper Clay (found in most craft stores)